If you're an athlete, fair enough. You need your muscles to suffer for you to make it to the top.

 There was a pause and one of my speaker friends commented, 'It was good, but a bit like a dissertation'.

 How much difference would praise have made?
 The same.
-I wouldn't have changed a thing, just gone on making dissertations, possibly word perfect, but in my own little world while the audience wondered what the dog was doing at home.
+And, I wouldn't have changed a thing, just gone on making dissertations, possibly word perfect, but in my own little world while the audience wondered what the dog was doing at home.

 Welcome the negative